timebertt/talk-credentials-rotation/content/02-short-lived-credentials.md

   token: <some-static-token>
 ```

-- Such tokens have no expiration date!
+- Such tokens have no expiration date! 😱
-- They might still exist in your cluster!
+- Probably they still exist in your 1.24+ clusters! 👹

 Notes:
 - You can even now still create them manually if needed